(President 7/3/84; amended 10/95; 10/97; 3/10; 3/13; 8/14)

 - "Respondent" means the person against whom an allegation of research misconduct is directed.

 - Reporting allegations to the University.
-All members of the University community should report suspected research misconduct to the VPRED or the RIO as soon as possible after it is believed to have occurred.
-Reports to the VPRED are immediately reported to the RIO and vice versa.
+All members of the University community should report suspected research misconduct to the VPR or the RIO as soon as possible after it is believed to have occurred.
+Reports to the VPR are immediately reported to the RIO and vice versa.
 The RIO then notifies the Provost of the allegation, as well as the Associate Dean for Research from the respondent's college.

 - RIO conflict of interest.
-At each stage of the process, the RIO will carry out his or her responsibilities without any unresolved personal, professional, or financial conflicts of interest with the complainant, the respondent, or any witness.
+At each stage of the process, the RIO will carry out their responsibilities without any unresolved personal, professional, or financial conflicts of interest with the complainant, the respondent, or any witness.
 Within 10 days of receipt of the notice of inquiry, the respondent may object in writing to the RIO's involvement based on a conflict of interest on the part of the RIO.
-Within 5 days of receipt of the objection, the VPRED will determine whether to replace the RIO with a qualified substitute, who will carry out the RIO's responsibilities set forth in this policy.
+Within 5 days of receipt of the objection, the VPR will determine whether to replace the RIO with a qualified substitute, who will carry out the RIO's responsibilities set forth in this policy.

 - Confidentiality and fair treatment.
 To the extent allowed by law, the confidentiality of the complainant, the respondent, witnesses, and research subjects identifiable from research records or evidence will be protected and disclosure of their identity limited to those who need to know as part of their involvement with the research misconduct proceeding.
 Inquiries and investigations will be conducted in this manner unless to do so would compromise public health and safety or the effective completion of the inquiry or investigation.
 Any process prescribed under this policy will be conducted in a manner that ensures fair treatment of the respondent.